wellcomecollection/docs/rfcs/064-graph-data-model/README.md

 ### Concept

 These are the concepts that works have been manually tagged with.
 Any concept which has a unique 8-digit identifier will be represented as a `Concept` node.
-There is no split into 'Person' and 'Concept' nodes at this level, in contrast to the previous graph model.
-This is because (i) concepts tagged as 'Person' can also include other terms which are not names, and (ii) there are additional types other than 'Concept' and 'Person' (see table below).
+There is no split into Person and Concept nodes at this level, in contrast to the previous graph model.
+This is because (i) concepts tagged as Person can also include other terms which are not names, and (ii) there are additional types other than Concept and Person (see table below).
 As these can potentially all be linked to external vocabularies, it makes more sense to keep all of these as `Concept` nodes and add the type tag as a node property (see [concept.yaml](yaml_files/concept.yaml)).

 | Concept type  | Count |
 | ------------- | ----- |